gideondk/Raiku/README.md

 ## Architecture

-The client is uses Akka IO and iteratees to send and receive protocol buffer encoded data streams over TCP sockets.
+The client uses Akka IO and iteratees to send and receive protocol buffer encoded data streams over TCP sockets.

-Protocol Buffer messages are transformed into case classes using ScalaBuff, Riak PBC Content objects are serialized into *RWObjects*, which are easy to use case classes, containing all information needed to successfully write objects back into Riak.
+Protocol Buffer messages are transformed into case classes using ScalaBuff, Riak PBC Content classes are serialized into *RWObjects*, which are case classes, containing all information needed to write objects back into Riak.

-You can use the client functionality to fetch, store and delete these "low level" objects, but it's wiser to use the RaikuBucket to store objects converted using a RaikuConverter implementation.
+You can use the client to fetch, store and delete these "low level" objects, but it's wiser to use the RaikuBucket to store objects converted using a RaikuConverter implementation.

 You are free to use any value serialisation method available, but I recommended to use the Spray JSON package (behaves very good in multi-threaded environments).

-All operations return a value in a monad transformer (ValidatedFutureIO) which combines a validation, future and IO monad into one type: most (if not all) exceptions will be caught in the validation monad, all async actions are abstracted into a future monad and all IO actions are as pure as possible by using the Scalaz IO monad.
+All operations return a value in a monad transformer (<code>ValidatedFutureIO</code>) which combines a <code>Validation</code>, <code>Future</code> and <code>IO</code> monad into one type: most (if not all) exceptions will be caught in the validation monad, all async actions are abstracted into a future monad and all IO actions are as pure as possible by using the Scalaz IO monad.

 Use <code>unsafePerformIO</code> to expose the Future, or use <code>unsafeFulFill(d: Duration)</code> to perform IO and wait (blocking) on the future.

 ## DSL
-You can use the *normal* functions to store, fetch or delete objects.
+You can use the *normal* functions to store, fetch or delete objects:

+<code>fetch</code> / <code>fetchMany</code>

+<code>store</code> / <code>storeMany</code>

+<code>delete</code> / <code>deleteMany</code>

+Or to fetch keys on 2i:

+<code>fetchKeysForBinIndexByValue</code>

+<code>fetchKeysForIntIndexByValue</code>

+<code>fetchKeysForIntIndexByValueRange</code>

 If you like to take a walk on the wild side, you can try the (currently quite primitive) DSL to do these actions: